zhalisher/Design-and-Analysis-of-Algorithms/DAA_assignment2/README.md

 3 Code Review & Optimization

-Identification of inefficient code sections
+1Identification of inefficient code sections

   The verification phase always excecuted even if the candidate is dominant

-Specific optimization suggestions with rationale
+2Specific optimization suggestions with rationale

   Adding input checks to handle empty arrays

-Proposed improvements for time/space complexity
+3Proposed improvements for time/space complexity

   Skip the verifiaction phase if the array is known to always have a majority element